daegalus/csrd/content.en/02-creating-your-character/01-type.md

 **Superhero/Post-Apocalyptic:** charmer, mesmerist, puppet master

-You’re good with words and good with people.
+You're good with words and good with people.
 You talk your way past challenges and out of jams, and you get people to do what you want.

 **Individual Role:** Speakers are smart and charismatic.
 They like people and, more important, they understand them.
 This helps speakers get others to do what needs to be done.

 **Group Role:** The Speaker is often the face of the group, serving as the person who speaks for all and negotiates with others.
-Combat and action are not a Speaker’s strong suits, so other characters sometimes have to defend the Speaker in times of danger.
+Combat and action are not a Speaker's strong suits, so other characters sometimes have to defend the Speaker in times of danger.

 **Societal Role:** Speakers are frequently political or religious leaders.
 Just as often, however, they are con artists or criminals.